|

 Although all characters of the Cyrillic alphabet are nicely sorted on

-the keyboard's Switch Array, this doesn't mean
+the keyboard's Switch Array, they are connected to the

-The table above defines the mapping from the
+The table above defines the mapping from the keyboard to the card reader.

-keyboard to the card reader.
-Please note that 20 of these lines
+Please note that on the later M-125-3, 20 of these lines are routed via

 the Numbers Only mode is selected.
+The table represents the 30-setting.

 |